vishal-lokare/AutoJoomer/README.md

 6. Set the required values, click "SAVE", and restart your browser / reload the extension.

 ## How to stay updated
-To stay up-to-date with the latest version hosted on github, run
+To stay up-to-date with the latest version hosted on github, while being in the same directory where the downloaded files are, run
 ```
 git pull
 ```